Bayern chief Hoeness charged with tax evasion

 The 61-year-old told reporters last week, after weeks of silence, that he was optimistic the matter would have a "relatively good end."

-Bayern, who enjoyed their greatest success by winning the treble amid the furore of the affair this year, have stuck with their president, turning down an offer from Hoeness to step down.
+Bayern, who enjoyed their greatest success by winning the treble amid the furore of the affair earlier this year, have stuck with their president, turning down an offer by Hoeness to step down.

 Hoeness, who had his villa on a Bavarian lake searched by authorities in March, has been at Bayern for more than 40 years, having served as a player during the 1970s, a period of great success.